pmongeon/CAIS2025/content/authors/poppy-riddle/_index.md

 # About me

 I am a PhD student at [Dalhousie University](https://www.dal.ca/faculty/management/school-of-information-management.html)  investigating the intersection of scholarly production and information seeking & retrieval behaviours.
 I am currently researching query formulation and reformulation are affected by conversational AI interfaces.
+In my free time, I love being with my family, drawing and painting with my kiddo, roller skating, and stress baking!

 Interests: